The Bible is a very creative and powerful book.

 7) The clear commands of God in the Bible apply to everyone, everywhere (ie: Love God and love your neighbor, Believe the Good News, etc.) but not every individual scripture immediately applies as a precise rule for all people, everywhere.

 There’s a ton of stuff in the Bible that was directed to specific people and situations.
 We can derive insight and advice from those stories, but we must understand those sections in light of the history in which they were written.
 For example, “Now, go.
-Attack the Amalekites…” Imagine trying to obey scripture if you’re taking that out of context.
+Attack the Amalekites…” Imagine trying to obey that scripture if you’re taking it out of context.

 Modern Church Traditions – inherited practices from previous generations that may or may not align with the higher levels of authority above.
+Some church traditions are incredibly meaningful and helpful.
+But some traditions can become harmful when they are exalted above the first two levels of authority mentioned above.

 If we get the levels of authority out of balance, things get wacky quickly.